 On this page

-A portal for teaching and learning materials around the world.
+A portal for open teaching and learning materials from around the world.

 An OER repository is an aggregator of resources that can be searched and accessed from a centralized portal.
 They contain free, open source, creative commons licensed, or public domain educational material.
 This list is not ranked and their usefulness may vary depending on your specific disciplinary needs.

 Creative Commons Search